N/NE HOMEOWNERSHIP APPLICATION FOR PREFERENCE:

 Note: The Preference Policy determines the order of applicants on waiting lists for housing, not their eligibility for housing programs.

 Once the application round has closed, PHB sorts the list of applicants in order of points received, from highest to lowest, with eminent domain households at the top of the list, followed by six-point households, then five-point households, and so on.
 PHB will notify applicants by mail of their waitlist status.
 Once preference has been verified, PHB forwards applicants from the top of the list to the community partner or leasing agent of the property to be screened for their housing eligibility.
 Regardless of preference, applicants must income-qualify to be eligible and standard screening criteria for rental housing, such as rental history, will apply.
-Applicants will need to pay an application fee to proceed with screening, but the application to receive preference is free and open to anyone.

 What if I have more than one former address that is eligible for preference?
 Or more than one address for my parent/guardian/grandparent?